aa830/Python-in-Pajamas/README.md

 # Installing required libraries

-Simply cd into the directory and run `pip3 install -r requirements.txt` This will install the currently required libraries (pyfiglet, rich and Levenshtein)
+Simply cd into the directory and run `pip3 install -r requirements.txt` This will install the currently required libraries (pyfiglet, rich, Levenshtein and pillow)

 # Note for MacOS users